adopted-ember-addons/ember-data-model-fragments/README.md

 - Ember Data v1.0.0-beta.12 introduced a bug that makes it incompatible with any version of this project.
 - Ember Data v1.0.0-beta.15 introduced a breaking change to the serializer API with [Snapshots](https://github.com/emberjs/data/pull/2623).
 Since this affected fragment serialization as well, support for it was added in v0.3.0.
 See the [serializing](#serializing) section below for more information.
 - Ember Data v1.0.0-beta.19 refactored a large number of internal APIs this project relied on and is not officially supported.
 Compatibility was added in v0.4.0 and targeted at Ember Data v1.13.x.
 - Ember Data 2.3 converted to a full Ember CLI addon.
 Removing the global `DS` namespace and switching to an import module strategy.
 More: [Ember Data 2.3 Released](http://emberjs.com/blog/2016/01/12/ember-data-2-3-released.html).
+Following ember-data's lead, the `MF` namespace was also removed.
+Import modules directly.

 ## Installation